 Drugs for psychosis for treatment of insomnia

-Dopamine serotonin antagonists particularly quetiapine and olanzapine, have become widely used in the treatment of sleep problems with very little controlled trial evidence.
+Dopamine-serotonin antagonists particularly quetiapine and olanzapine, have become widely used in the treatment of sleep problems with very little controlled trial evidence.
 For example, prescriptions of quetiapine for sleep disturbances increased by 300% in Canada between 2005-2012 (Pringsheim and Gardner 2014) and a cross-sectional study conducted using the US National Health and Nutrition Examination Survey data from 1999–2010 found that quetiapine was the fourth most common drug prescribed for insomnia (11%) (Bertisch et. al. 2014).

-There have been a few polysomnographic sleep studies in healthy volunteers which have shown changes in sleep architecture.
-These are increases in slow wave sleep and decreases in REM sleep with ziprasidone and olanzapine (Cohrs et.al.
-2005, Cohrs et al., 2004 Sharpley et al., 2000).
+Some polysomnographic sleep studies in healthy volunteers have shown changes in sleep architecture.
+These include increases in slow wave sleep and decreases in REM sleep with ziprasidone and olanzapine (Cohrs et.al.
+2005, Cohrs et al., 2004; Sharpley et al., 2000).
 Some positive changes in measures of sleep maintenance have been shown with clozapine, quetiapine, olanzapine and risperidone (Gimenez et al., 2007; Lindberg et al., 2002; Sharpley et al., 2000; Staner et.al.
 2002).
 Subjective sleep was improved by risperidone, olanzapine and quetiapine.

-In models of transient insomnia such as acoustic stress and phase advance in healthy volunteers, quetiapine, ziprasidone and lurasidone have shown improvements in sleep initiation and maintenance (Karsten et.al 2017, Cohrs et al 2004 & 2005, Krystal and Zammit 2016) .
+In models of transient insomnia such as acoustic stress and phase advance in healthy volunteers, quetiapine, ziprasidone and lurasidone have shown improvements in sleep initiation and maintenance (Karsten et.al 2017; Cohrs et al 2004, 2005; Krystal and Zammit 2016) .

-In patients with schizophrenia, (see Monti et al 2017) clozapine increased total sleep time (Kluge et.al.
-2014); olanzapine increased slow wave sleep and improved sleep continuity measures (Salin-Pascual et.al 1999; 2004; Muller et.al 2004; Kluge et.al.
-2014; Gao et.Al 2013 Monti et.al.
+In patients with schizophrenia (see Monti et al 2017) clozapine increased total sleep time (Kluge et.al.
+2014); olanzapine increased slow wave sleep and improved sleep continuity measures (Salin-Pascual etal 1999; 2004; Muller et al 2004; Kluge et al. 2014; Gao et Al. 2013; Monti e.al.
 2017).
-Quetiapine has produced mixed results in schizophrenia with Loebel et.al.
+Quetiapine administration has generated mixed results in patients with schizophrenia, with Loebel et.al.
 (2014) finding increases in daytime sleepiness after 6 weeks quetiapine XR 600mg compared with placebo, whereas Keshavan et.al.
 (2007) found reduced sleep continuity compared with drug naïve patients.

 In bipolar patients (see Monti 2016) 6 months add-on clozapine treatment increased total sleep time compared with baseline (Armitage et.al 2004).
 Risperidone and olanzapine both improved sleep continuity when added to an SSRI in depression (Sharpley et al., 2003; 2005; Lazowski et.al.2014).
 Furthermore Moreno et.al.
-(2007) found that olanzapine improved sleep continuity in patients with bipolar during a manic episode.
+(2007) found that olanzapine improved sleep continuity in patients with bipolar disorder during a manic episode.
 Using actigraphy, Todder et al. (2006) and Kim et al. (2014) showed that adjunctive or monotherapy quetiapine improved sleep continuity in patients with unipolar or bipolar disorder.
 A PSG study with ziprasidone augmentation in bipolar patients with an acute depressive episode improved sleep induction, sleep continuity and sleep architecture (Baskaran et.al.
 2013).
-Overall, these results indicate a potential beneficial effect on sleep of dopamine serotonin antagonists in patients prescribed them for a labelled indication.
+Overall, these results indicate a potential beneficial effect on sleep of dopamine -erotonin antagonists in patients prescribed them for a labelled indication.

 In patients with insomnia , a small open study of quetiapine (25mg in most patients) for 6 weeks (Wiegand et al., 2008) showed improvements in sleep, with transient adverse eﬀects of morning hangover and dry mouth.
-A double blind placebo controlled study also investigated the efficacy of quetiapine (25mg) in primary insomnia (Tassniyom et. al. 2010) However, the sample size was small (13) and subjective improvements in sleep were not significant.
+A double-blind, placebo- controlled study which investigated the efficacy of quetiapine (25mg) in primary insomnia (Tassniyom et. al. 2010) had a small sample size (13) and subjective improvements in sleep were not significant.